ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 </info-box>

 <info-box info>
-	This feature is still experimental but a stable form is coming soon.
+	This feature is still experimental but a stable version is coming soon.

 	While the CKEditor 5 architecture supports changing the data format, in most scenarios we do recommend sticking to the default format which is HTML (supported by the {@link module:engine/dataprocessor/htmldataprocessor~HtmlDataProcessor}).
 HTML remains [the best standard for rich-text data](https://medium.com/content-uneditable/a-standard-for-rich-text-data-4b3a507af552).